2dukes/PROJ_SSI_2122/tls/tls.md

 - (2) Fetch an image file.

 When loading the LinkedIn page and opening the network tab in firefox we can see the different requests made to several resources.
-One of them, to LinkedIn's main image at `https://static-exp2.licdn.com/aero-v1/sc/h/dxf91zhqd2z6b0bwg85ktm5s4`.
-If we modified the python script to use the path `/aero-v1/sc/h/dxf91zhqd2z6b0bwg85ktm5s4` and invoking the script with the hostname `static-exp2.licdn.com` by running `python3 handshake.py static-exp2.licdn.com`, we can successfully obtain the image.
+One of them is LinkedIn's main image at `https://static-exp2.licdn.com/aero-v1/sc/h/dxf91zhqd2z6b0bwg85ktm5s4`.
+If we modified the python script to use the path `/aero-v1/sc/h/dxf91zhqd2z6b0bwg85ktm5s4` and invoke the script with the hostname `static-exp2.licdn.com` by running `python3 handshake.py static-exp2.licdn.com`, we can successfully obtain the image.

 `handshake.py`